solana-labs/solana/docs/src/cli/delegate-stake.md

 ------

-After you have [received SOL](transfer-tokens.md), you might consider putting it to use by delegating _stake_ to a validator.
+After you have [received SAND](transfer-tokens.md), you might consider putting it to use by delegating _stake_ to a validator.
 Stake is what we call tokens in a _stake account_.
 Solana weights validator votes by the amount of stake delegated to them, which gives those validators more influence in determining then next valid block of transactions in the blockchain.
-Solana then generates new SOL periodically to reward stakers and validators.
+Solana then generates new SAND periodically to reward stakers and validators.
 You earn more rewards the more stake you delegate.

 ## Create a Stake Account